-Traveling abroad isn’t cheap, right?
-It could be cheaper than you think.
-With the right know-how, you can easily travel and volunteer abroad on the cheap, while also doing something meaningful.
-As the world’s most trusted and affordable volunteer travel organisation, International Volunteer HQ offers cheap volunteer abroad programs to allow you to experience just that.
+Want to see the world and do something meaningful with your travel?
+Travelling on a tight budget?
+With the right know-how, you can easily volunteer abroad on the cheap and use your travel as a force for good.
+As the world’s most trusted and affordable volunteer travel organisation, International Volunteer HQ offers cheap volunteer abroad programs that allow you to experience just that.
 These programs are not just easy on your wallet, they offer an immersive cultural experience from an award-winning organisation, that deliver real value for money.

 What’s covered in the cost of an IVHQ program?

-Affordable Program Fees go directly to your host community, covering your accommodation, some (if not all) meals, airport pick-up on arrival, program orientation and 24/7 on-demand support while you’re away.
+IVHQ’s affordable Program Fees go directly to your host community, covering your accommodation, some (if not all) meals, airport pick-up on arrival, program orientation and 24/7 on-demand support while you’re away.
 Apart from your flights, everything is organised for you and covered by the cost of your Program Fee, making it super easy to budget for your trip.

 The Registration Fee starting from $299 applies to each program and acts as a deposit to secure your place and cover all aspects of your pre-departure support.
 This support is comprehensive and fully prepares you for your upcoming volunteer trip.
 Not only do we connect you with meaningful, community-run volunteer projects, but provide you with a step-by-step checklist to help you get everything in order in a timely fashion before you go.